robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Graham blinked, surprised to find an adult voice already on him.

-“It was a joke,” he protested, as if that absolved everything.
+“It was a joke,” he protested, as if that provided social immunity.

 Sarah made a small sound—half laugh, half snort—then caught herself.
 Her eyes flicked toward Mara.

 Mara didn’t even look up.

-Colleague.
+*Colleague.*

 Charlie’s chalk resumed.
-He didn’t turn.
-He didn’t flare.
-He didn’t shrink.
-He drew as if the line mattered more than the world.
+He drew as if the room depended on that line.

 Graham tried again.
 Of course he did.

-“You lot are serious about this, aren’t you?”
+“You lot are serious about letting him in here, aren’t you?”
+He spoke to Charlie.
+"What are you drawing, there?"

 Charlie’s hand kept moving.
 His voice was quiet and factual, like a note in the ledger.

 “Prototype testing,” he said.
 “Scheduled work.”

 He didn’t look up.
 He didn’t invite a reply.
-He focused on the chalk as if language was just another tool you used briefly and then put away.
+He focused on the chalk.
 Lauren’s mouth twitched, a whisper of approval.

 Mara finally lifted her eyes to Graham.
-Her tone didn’t rise: it didn’t need to.
+Her tone didn’t rise.

 “Invoice goes on the hook,” she said.
-“If you have a question about orders, you ask me.”
+“If you have any questions about orders, you ask me.”
 A pause... clean, deliberate.
 “Opinions aren’t part of invoices.”

 Graham’s face tightened.
 He looked for the crack in the room: the place where a man could push and be indulged.

 There wasn’t one.
+Even Sarah seemed focused on the chalk.

-He cleared his throat, suddenly very aware of the boundary he’d been allowed to stand behind.
+He cleared his throat, suddenly very aware of the boundary he’d crossed.

 “Right,” he said, clipped now.
-“Museum called again.”
+“The higher-ups called again.”

-Mara’s attention sharpened, because the word 'museum' was a number disguised as a noun.
+Mara’s attention sharpened, because the word 'higher-ups' was a dollar figure disguised as a name.

 “What did they say?”

 Graham glanced at the clipboard.

-“They want another run.
-More sizes.
-They’re happy.
-They’re... impressed.”
+“They doing more hires, so they need more costumes.
+They want another run.
+More sizes.“ He paused, as if the next words were a difficult commitment.
+“They’re—happy.
+Impressed.”

 Sarah’s brows lifted.
-Lauren’s expression didn’t change, but her eyes did that thing adults’ eyes do when they’re already calculating logistics.
+Lauren’s expression didn’t change, but her eyes said she was already calculating logistics.
 Mara nodded, as if she’d expected it.

 “Good,” she said.
 “Leave the details.
 Go.”